vdaas/vald/docs/contributing/coding-style.md

 ### Generate test code

 We implement our own [gotests](https://github.com/cweill/gotests) template to generate test code.
-If you want to install `gotest` tools please execute the following command under the project root directory.
+If you want to install `gotest` tools.
+Please execute the following command under the project root directory.

 ```bash
 make gotests/install